Ksdsk/Bibliotheque/Obsidian/Access Management/OpenID Connect (OIDC).md

 2. End user clicks sign-in and types their username and password.
 3. The relying party (RP), which is the Client, sends a request to the OpenID Provider (OP).
 4. The OP authenticates the User and obtains authorization.
-5. The OP responds with an Identity Token and usually an Access Token,
+5. The OP responds with an Identity Token and usually an Access Token, often it would be the [[JSON Web Tokens (JWT)]].
 6. The RP can send a request with the Access Token to the User device.
 7. The UserInfo Endpoint returns Claims about the End User.
 ## Benefits